kazekyo/nau/docs/docs/getting-started/configuration.md

 });
 ```

 That's it for the configuration!
+If you want to set up your IDE, see also [here](/docs/guides/ide-settings).